The Province of

 Gail Dempsey, Executive Director Epilepsy NL & President of

-Above: Jack Harris, MP presents the proclamation to
+Above: Jack Harris, MP presents the proclamation

 Cassie Singleton, Purple Day Ambassador